The Long-Range Planning Division is

 The Zoning Text Amendment

-for the Laurel Park Overlay District (LPOD) will be heard by the
+for the Laurel Park Overlay District (LPOD) was approved by the

 Current Planning staff, through review

 of new development projects, ensures that the long-range plans of